Canon SX420 vs Pentax Q

 It is notable that the SX420 offers wifi support, while the Pentax Q does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the SX420 and the Pentax Q have been discontinued, but can regularly be found used on eBay.
+Both the SX420 and the Pentax Q have been discontinued, but can regularly be found used on ebay.
 The Pentax Q was replaced by the Pentax Q10, while the SX420 was followed by the Canon SX430.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.
+Further information on the features and operation of the SX420 and Pentax Q can be found, respectively, in the Canon SX420 Manual (free pdf) or the online Pentax Q Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon SX420 or the Pentax Q – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.